NBISweden/workshop-reproducible-research/docs/setup.md

     user to the group `docker`.
 Here are instructions for how to do this:
     [https://docs.docker.com/engine/installation/linux/linux-postinstall/](https://docs.docker.com/engine/installation/linux/linux-postinstall/).

 ## Installing Singularity

 Installation of Singularity depends, again, on your operating system.
-Here are instructions for each of them:
+When you have finished, regardless of your OS, please type `singularity --version` to verify that your installation was successful!

 ### macOS